 Upgrade your online inventory distribution strategies

-The old school ways of distributing your inventory on OTAs and GDS doesn’t work as expected these days.
+The old school ways of your inventory distribution on OTAs and GDS doesn’t work as expected these days.
 You need to gear up and put up appropriate and attractive content to describe your hotel, location, and services; offer different packages and run promotions regularly to get more bookings, and have more OTA connections for your hotel to witness your revenue rise.

 Keep up with mobile trend